-To remove the liquid jets, refer to Figure 3 and proceed as follows:
+To remove the liquid jets, refer to Figure 5 and proceed as follows:

-- Ensure the burner is completely vented of fuel. - Using a 4mm Allen key, undo and remove the four fixings located in the underside of the valve block.
+- Ensure the burner is completely vented of fuel. - Using a 4mm Allen key, undo and remove the three fixings located in the underside of the valve block.
 Note that upon removal of the fixings, the valve block is no longer supported and is free to be withdrawn.
 Make sure therefore that the valve block is supported before removing the fixings. - Access to the liquid jets may be improved by first removing the pressure gauge (see section 5.10). - Using a 27mm AF spanner, undo and remove the liquid jet (item 13). - Remove the "O" seal (item 14) from the underside of the jet lower flange where it mates with the valve block.
 Check the condition of the seal.
 If any deterioration of the seal is detected, it must be replaced. - Check the condition of the "O" seal groove.
 If there is any damage to the seal mating surfaces, the jet must be replaced. - Check the condition of the valve block surface where the seal mates.
 The surface must be free from damage such as significant scratches.
 As a guide, scratches detectable with a fingernail are considered significant.
 If significant damage is detected, contact Ultramagic for further advice. - Check inside the jet-mounting hole in the valve block for any dirt.
 Clean if necessary. - Replacement is generally the reverse procedure of removal.
-Prior to replacing the seal, apply a thin smear of Krytox 125 grease to the seal. - Upon re-assembly, connect the block to a compressed air supply not exceeding 6,8bar (100 psi).
+Prior to replacing the seal, apply a thin smear of Krytox 125 grease to the seal. - Make sure that the jet is not aligned with any coil duct.
+If this happens, tilt the jet gently with the hand (the minimum possible) to avoid a direct contact among blast and coil. - Upon re-assembly, connect the block to a compressed air supply not exceeding 6,8 bar (100 psi).
 Apply leak detector fluid to all the joints.
 Check for any leaks.
 If any leaks are detected they must be corrected prior to return to service.